Saleem Kidwai: Academic career

 He was one of the first academics to speak publicly as a member of the LGBT community and published with Ruth Vanita as co-editor of Same-Sex Love in India: Readings from Literature and History, a pioneering work documenting and exploring the indigenous roots of same-sex desire in South Asia.

 His other academic areas of interest included cultural history, the history of sexuality and the history of the courtesan singers (tawaifs).

 Kidwai translated singer Malika Pukhraj's autobiography, "Song Sung True."
 His other translations include The Mirror of Wonders, a collection of short stories of Syed Rafiq Hussain, the first Urdu writer to write in the ‘animal stories’ genre.
 He was the only translator to have translated the novels of the well-known Urdu writer Quratulain Hyder who transcreated her own novels.
 Kidwai has translated two remaining novels of hers – 'Chandni Begum' and 'Safina-e-Gham-e-Dil' as "Ship of Sorrows".
 He was working on her last remaining untranslated novel 'Gardish-e-Rang-e-Chaman' as well as a well-known Urdu history of Lucknow by Mirza Jafar Hussain before his death.

 Death

 Saleem Kidwai suffered cardiac arrest on 30 August 2021, and died in a hospital in Lucknow.

+Recognition and legacy

+Kidwai was posthumously given the 2025 Lifetime Achievement Award from the Rainbow Awards.